Astronomer

 An astronomer is a scientist in the field of astronomy who focuses on a specific question or field outside the scope of Earth.
-Astronomers observe astronomical objects, such as stars, planets, moons, comets and galaxies – in either observational (by analyzing the data) or theoretical astronomy.
+Astronomers study astronomical objects, such as stars, planets, moons, comets and galaxies, by some combination of observation and the application of astrophysical models.
 Examples of topics or fields astronomers study include planetary science, solar astronomy, the origin or evolution of stars, or the formation of galaxies.
 A related but distinct subject is physical cosmology, which studies the universe as a whole.

-Types

-Astronomers typically fall under either of two main types: observational and theoretical.
-Observational astronomers make direct observations of celestial objects and analyze the data.
-In contrast, theoretical astronomers create and investigate models of things that cannot be observed.
-Because it takes millions to billions of years for a system of stars or a galaxy to complete a life cycle, astronomers must observe snapshots of different systems at unique points in their evolution to determine how they form, evolve, and die.
-They use this data to create models or simulations to theorize how different celestial objects work.
+Character of work

+Astronomers cannot typically perform experiments: the objects of interest in the field are far away.
+Consequently they rely primarily on observations, collecting electromagnetic radiation, gravitational waves, or particles such as cosmic rays.
+Some experiments on planets in the solar system are now possible via remote controlled spacecraft.
+Some of the measurements astronomers perform include astrometry (positions of celestial bodies), photometry (light flux), spectroscopy (intensity vs wavelength), and imaging.

+Subfields

-Further subcategories under these two main branches of astronomy include planetary astronomy, astrobiology, stellar astronomy, astrometry, galactic astronomy, extragalactic astronomy, or physical cosmology.
+Astronomy includes astrometry, planetary astronomy, astrophysics, astrochemistry, astrobiology, stellar astronomy, galactic astronomy, extragalactic astronomy, and physical cosmology.

 Astronomers can also specialize in certain specialties of observational astronomy, such as infrared astronomy, neutrino astronomy, x-ray astronomy, and gravitational-wave astronomy.